Chameleon Circuit (band): 2008–2009: Formation and debut album

-2010–2014: Still Got Legs
+2010–2014: Still Got Legs and hiatus

 In late 2010, the members of Chameleon Circuit announced that work had begun on their second album, with American YouTuber Michael Aranda working as producer.
 In January 2011, Chameleon Circuit officially announced the departure of Chris Beattie and the addition of Ed Blann to the band, as well as the album title, Still Got Legs (so named for the Eleventh Doctor's exclamation upon his regeneration).

 In April 2011 Chameleon Circuit found themselves struggling with producer trouble when Aranda was refused entry back into the UK by border officials after a trip to France.
 The band set up an online petition to help him re-enter England, and were successful.
 Aranda was granted a week's re-entry to the UK.
 Meanwhile, drink company Red Bull were made aware of Chameleon Circuit's predicament and offered to send the band to Paris to complete their recording.
 Following this incident, Aranda was announced as an official member of the band.

 Chameleon Circuit finished their recording and played the album to a small number of fans at Red Bull's London studio in June 2011.
 The album was made available for pre-order the same weekend, and was released via DFTBA on 12 July 2011.
 The album charted on the Billboard Heatseekers chart at #23.
 On 31 July, Chameleon Circuit performed songs from Still Got Legs as well as a few from their first album, in a live show at VidCon 2011.

 As a part of YouTube's Geek Week in August 2013, Chameleon Circuit released their music video for their track "Teenage Rebel", filmed partly in the set of the TARDIS used in the TV series.
 A second video for "The Doctor Is Dying" was released by the band in November 2013 as a part of BBC America and Nerdist's "Doctor Who Week", an event that took place on YouTube in the week building up to Doctor Who's 50th Anniversary Special.
 The band were also heavily featured in "The Story of Trock", a radio episode played on BBC Radio 1 on 25 November.
 The band provided interviews for the episode and songs from their discography comprised the bulk of its soundtrack.

 In January 2014, in response to a question from a fan on his Tumblr blog, Alex Day confirmed that Ed Blann had decided to leave the band.
 After the public condemnation of Day following his admission to entering into manipulative relationships with women, the band began an unannounced hiatus.

 In 2017, Aranda wrote in a Reddit AMA "I think it's safe to say that Chameleon Circuit is dead for now.
-I know that the last time Charlie and I spoke about it, he didn't feel interested in writing new music in general, and I know that my enthusiasm for Doctor Who in general has declined substantially over the last six years."
+I know that the last time Charlie and I spoke about it, [she] didn't feel interested in writing new music in general, and I know that my enthusiasm for Doctor Who in general has declined substantially over the last six years."